Maps 3 Upper Park

 Though the project encompasses a 40-acre site, it is divided into zones so areas can be completed and turned over for landscaping activities.
 Specialized soils for planting areas throughout the project required significant coordination.
 Atypical for a Lithko project, the Landscape Drawings dictated the design and construction intent for the project.

 Layout and achieving design elevations were the most critical element of this project.
 The bordering roadways are at the same elevation and we needed to take great care in establishing finish elevations to avoid ponding of water within the 40-acre project.
 With 326 light pole bases and 363 amenities foundations, precise layout was required since every element of the project relates to the other in creating a cultural and recreational experience.
-Recognizing the risk in achieving the designed tapered profile of the light pole base in the planning process, the team decided to fabricate custom reusable forms to accelerate installation and achieve the design intent.

 Most of the walls on the project are exposed concrete and include a batten board form liner.
 Careful consideration for expansion and contraction was given to the pre-manufactured form liner during installation, due to daily temperature swings of over 40 degrees.
 To accommodate the design details of the lake wall water-stop installation, the walls were placed in alternating sections.